brucefan1983/NEP_CPU/README.md

 * The `NEP3` C++ class is used as an engine powering the following two Python packages:
   * `PyNEP`: https://github.com/bigd4/PyNEP
   * `calorine`: https://gitlab.com/materials-modeling/calorine

-* For multi-element system, the atom types must be carefully set.
-Take a NEP model `NEP_PdCuNiP.txt` as an example.
-In this NEP model file, the first line is `nep3 4 Pd Cu Ni P`.
-Then in your LAMMPS input file, you must set
-  * Pb atoms to type 1
-  * Cu atoms to type 2
-  * Ni atoms to type 3
-  * P atoms to type 4

 # The NEP-LAMMPS interface